keithamoss/mapa/README.md

 yarn install
 ```

+# Testing local dev on a real physical device

+1. Install [Proxyman](https://proxyman.io/) (the free version is sufficient)
+2. Follow its instructions for [installing the Proxyman certificate on an iOS device](https://docs.proxyman.io/debug-devices/ios-device)
+3. Visit https://api.mapa.test.keithmoss.me and https://mapa.test.keithmoss.me in Safari on the device and accept the unsigned certificate for both domains.
+4. Set the proxy server for your WiFi network to go through Proxyman (per the above link).
+So long as you're on the same WiFi network as the laptop, all of the phone's traffic will now go through Proxyman - and this includes taking advantage of the entires we have locally in `/etc/hosts` on our laptop
+5. Now everything will just work!
+And you don't even need the phone and laptop to be connected via a cable for it to all work.

+Tip: Don't forget to turn the WiFi proxy settings off when you're finished.

 # AWS deployment backstory (Production and Staging)

 First, the backstory.
 Then we'll get on to the step-by-step instructions.